 - Place everything in fermenting vessel

 Take all ingredients from the bowl including the liquid which may be pooling at the bottom and place in your fermentation vessel.
-If you’re looking for one, I personally use this one which comes from Poland, but this fermentation vessel should work fine.
+If you’re looking for one, I personally recommend this fermentation crock.
 For a lower cost option, I’ve also used 1 gallon Anchor Hocking cookie jars.

 The point of covering it is to keep germs and molds from entering your ferment, while still allowing the ferment to breathe.
 You don’t ever want to cover a ferment tightly until you jar it up and put it in the fridge.